-Ex-Trump aide Paul Manafort hospitalized amid prison term
+Ex-Trump aide Paul Manafort hospitalized during prison term

 The people were not permitted to discuss the matter publicly and spoke to the AP on condition of anonymity.

-Manafort was among the first people to be charged in special counsel Robert Mueller’s Russia investigation that examined possible coordination between the Trump campaign and Russia in the 2016 election campaign.
+Manafort was among the first people to be charged in special counsel Robert Mueller’s Russia investigation, which examined possible coordination between the Trump campaign and Russia in the 2016 election campaign.

-Manafort was convicted by a jury in federal court in Virginia last year and later pleaded guilty in Washington.
+Manafort, who was prosecuted in two federal courts, was convicted by a jury in federal court in Virginia last year and later pleaded guilty in Washington.
 He is serving more than seven years in prison and was immediately hit after his March sentencing with state charges in New York that could put him outside the president’s power to pardon.

-New York prosecutors charged him in a indictment that accused him of giving false information on mortgage loan application.
+New York prosecutors accused him of giving false information on a mortgage loan application.

 A hearing in New York on Manafort’s state case is expected to go on Wednesday as scheduled, without him in the courtroom.
 A judge is expected to rule on a defense motion seeking to have the case dismissed on double jeopardy grounds.